xcode-actions/swift-sh/Readme.md

 # Converting your script to a package

 Simple scripts can quickly become bigger projects that would benefit from being packages that you build with SwiftPM.
 To help you migrate your project we provide `swift sh eject`, for example:

     $ swift sh eject foo.swift

 creates a Swift package in `./Foo`, from now on use `swift build` in the `Foo` directory.
 Your script is now `./Foo/Sources/main.swift`.

 # Use in CI

 If you want to make scripts available to people using CI; use `stdin`:

-    brew install mxcl/made/swift-sh
+    brew install xcode-actions/tap/swift-sh
     swift sh <(curl http://example.com/yourscript) arg1 arg2

 # Internal Details

 `swift sh` creates a Swift `Package.swift` package manager project with dependencies in a directory below the swift-sh cache directory †, builds the executable, and then executes it via `swift run`.
 The script is (only) rebuilt when the script file is newer than the executable.

 † Specify the cache parent directory using the (FreeDesktop) environment  variable XDG_CACHE_HOME.
 If unspecified, on macOS `swif-sh` uses `$HOME/Library/Developer/swift-sh.cache`, and otherwise it uses `$HOME/.cache/swift-sh`.

 # Swift Versions

-`swfit-sh` v2 requires Swift 5.1.
-We had to drop support for Swift v4.2 because maintenance was just too tricky.
+`swfit-sh` v2 requires Swift 5.5.

 `swift-sh` uses the active tools version, (ie: `xcode-select`) or whichever Swift is first in the `PATH` on Linux.
 It writes a manifest for the package it will `swift build` with that tools-version.
 Thus Xcode 11.0 builds with Swift 5.1.
-Dependencies build with the Swift versions they declare support for, provided the active toolchain can do that (eg. Xcode 11.0 supports Swift 4.2 and above)
+Dependencies build with the Swift versions they declare support for, provided the active toolchain can do that (eg. Xcode 11.0 supports Swift 4.2 and above).

 To declare a support for specific Swift versions in your script itself, use `#if swift` or `#if compiler` directives.

 # Alternatives